Jürgen Mossack: Money laundering in Brazil

 Mossack Fonseca was linked to a corruption scandal in Brazil known as Operation Car Wash, which investigated bribes paid to politicians by companies doing business with the state-run oil company, Petrobras.
 Investigators began focusing on the law firm after finding an array of apartments in the names of relatives of an imprisoned politician, the New York Times reported.

 Personal life

 Mossack has one son and four daughters.
 Mossack is married to Leydelises Pérez de Mossack, herself a legal professional.

-In 2017, Mossack was noted as a collector of gold coins, and as a member of the International Maritime Association and the Club Union of Panama.
+Mossack is a collector of gold coins, and a member of the International Maritime Association and the Club Union of Panama.